FLock-io/FLock-subnet/guide.md

 # Bittensor Local Subnet Setup Guide

-This guide walks through setting up a local Bittensor subnet, including installing dependencies, initializing the blockchain, setting up wallets, and running nodes.
+This guide walks through setting up a local Bittensor subnet, including installing dependencies, initializing the blockchain, setting up wallets, and running nodes. **Note that you will require a large amount of memory for this setup**.
+Use Virtual Environments for ...

 ---